GregHilston/toolbox/README.md

 I hadn't used submodules prior to working with this.
 We use oh-my-zsh as a submodule.
 This writes to .gitmodules and pulls the code to dot/oh-my-zsh.
 As I write this, no idea why this lives in dot.

+## Vim

+With efforts to learn more vim, I'm using vim-plug to install plugins.
+For my own memory, I'll write some plugins and what they do/how to use them to remind myself.

+### fzf

+I have this mapped to ';', which will fuzzy search
+###

 ## Known Issues

 I've had to run `$ make install`, followed by `$ make instal_zsh_autocomplete` manually to get everything installed correctly, then add the word function to the `man` on  ~/.oh-my-zsh/plugins/colored-man-pages/colored-man-pages.plugin.zsh